 Self-driving cars explained: how autonomous is my car?

-Drivers are being misled over the extent to which new cars can drive themselves.
-That's the call from Thatcham Research – which conducts safety tests on behalf of Euro NCAP in the UK – and the Association of British Insurers, which has pointed to a rise in car accidents occuring as a result of drivers expecting their cars to take preventative measures.
+Last year, Thatcham Research (which conducts safety tests on behalf of Euro NCAP in the UK) and the Association of British Insurers warned that messaging around how autonomous cars are needs to be consistent and clear, pointing to a rise in car accidents occurring as a result of drivers expecting their cars to take preventative measures.

 Part of the confusion is over naming, with brand names including ProPilot, Pilot Assist and Autopilot making drivers think their cars can effectively drive themselves in any situation.
-In reality, most semi-autonomous systems act only as a safety back-up or assistance for motorway driving.
+In reality, most current 'semi-autonomous' systems act only as a safety back-up or assistance for motorway driving.

-Autonomous cars – what do the different levels mean?
+Autonomous cars – what do the different levels of autonomy mean?

-In Level 0 driving, the driver is completely in control of the car, in both speed and steering, with only warnings and alerts assisting the driver in extreme circumstances.
+In Level 0 driving, the driver is completely in control of the car, for both speed and direction, with only warnings and alerts assisting them in extreme circumstances.
 Today, such cars are rare and almost invariably extreme, low-volume performance cars; the lack of driver assistance is said to create a 'purer' performance car.

 Example: Noble M600.
 No assistance systems fitted; the driver is in full control of the car at all times.

-Level 1 is the first of the ‘assisted driving’ levels, where the car can ‘support’ driving functions, meaning it has a small level of control in the journey.
+Level 1 is the first of the ‘assisted driving’ levels, where the car can ‘support’ driving functions.

-Most modern cars can be considered to be of this level because systems such as adaptive-speed steering, speed limiters, traction control and ABS have the car controlling certain elements of travel in spite of the driver’s command.
-Very little control is given to the car and the control that is given is often unnoticed by the driver.
+Most modern cars can be considered to be of this level, because systems such as adaptive-speed steering, speed limiters, traction control and ABS have the car controlling certain elements of travel in spite of the driver’s command.
+Very little control is given to the car, however, and that that is given is often unnoticed by the driver.

 Example: Skoda Fabia.
-Traction control: when the car loses traction under acceleration, the car cuts the amount of power delivered to the wheels to stop them from spinning.
+Traction control: when the car loses traction under acceleration, the car reduces the amount of power delivered to the wheels to stop them from spinning.

-The second level of ‘assisted driving’ as set out by government rules involves the car being able to ‘control lateral or longitudinal movement’.
-Examples of this are adaptive cruise control, which changes the speed of the car based upon the speed of the car in front, and lane-keeping assist, which adjusts the steering if the car senses danger caused by you drifting out of your lane accidentally.
+The second level of ‘assisted driving’ involves the car being able to ‘control lateral or longitudinal movement’.
+Examples of this are adaptive cruise control, which changes the speed of the car based upon the speed of the car in front, and lane-keeping assistance, which adjusts the steering if the car senses danger caused by you drifting out of your lane accidentally.

 Example: Lexus NX.
 Adaptive cruise control: the car controls the speed at which it is travelling, but the driver controls everything else and must maintain focus on the road.

-Level 3 driving involves near-equal input from driver and car.
-An example of this type of car is a traffic jam assist system, which will operate the accelerator, brakes and steering in slow-moving traffic.
+Level 3 driving involves near-equal input from the driver and the car.
+An example of this type of car is a traffic jam assistance system, which will operate the accelerator, brakes and steering in slow-moving traffic.

-Despite the car’s control in these situations, the driver must focus on the road and take control when necessary, making it a theoretical ‘hands-off’ system but not an ‘eyes-off’ one.
+Despite the car’s control in these situations, the driver must still concentrate on the road and take control when necessary, making it a theoretical ‘hands-off’ system but not an ‘eyes-off’ one.

 Example: Seat Ateca.
-Traffic jam assist: controls all of the driving functions of the car, but you must keep your hands on the wheel and eyes on the road.
+Traffic Jam Assist: controls all of the driving functions of the car, but you must keep your hands on the wheel and your eyes on the road.

 The first of the ‘automated driving’ categories is also the first ‘eyes-off’ and ‘hands-off’ category.
-There isn't yet a car on the market that fits Level 4, but with the Government’s intention to make the UK a leader in autonomous car development, it shouldn’t be long.
+There isn't yet a car on the market that fits Level 4.

 The Government describes this style of driving as “the driver is only responsible and exercises control when the system is not in use”.
 The car can be in charge of all driving functions without the driver’s intervention, attention or input.
 The systems can be turned off when the driver chooses and then normal driving resumes.

-Example: None available yet, but the first self-driving cars are expected to appear before the end of this year.
+Example: None is available yet, but the first is expected to appear soon.

-Level 5 is the highest point of automated driving, wherein the car can control its speed and direction fully, without any need for driver intervention.
-Although the Government's guide does not specify it, this type of autonomous driving would allow the car to drive on its own without an occupant – similar to the ‘summon’ feature on Tesla cars, which allows the driver to summon the car to them remotely.
+Level 5 is the highest point of automated driving, wherein the car can control its speed and direction fully without any need for driver intervention.
+Although the Government's guide does not specify it, this type of autonomous driving would allow the car to drive on its own without an occupant – similar to the feature on current Teslas that allows the driver to summon the car to them remotely.
 Level 5 vehicles are often referred to as ‘fully autonomous’.

 Self-driving car glossary